 The nation of 1,000 islands remains one of our top destinations for sailing.
 Wandering through the winding streets of walled cities, touring the country’s diverse landscapes and savouring the local delicacies and wines in friendly local taverns and picturesque vineyards - do all this and more when you charter a yacht in Croatia.

-The sailing season in Croatia lasts from April through the middle of October, but the best time to charter a yacht in Croatia is early or late summer.
+The sailing season in Croatia lasts from April through the middle of October, but the best time for a yacht charter in Croatia is early or late summer.
 Croatia can be easily reached from major cities in Europe and abroad.
-The principal airports are Dubrovnik, Split, Zagreb and Zadar, which are served by several international and budget airlines.
-The country is home to 56 well equipped marinas along the coast and islands.
-To get to your Croatia yacht charter, you can use public transportation (normally bus), taxi or rental car from one of the major or smaller airports.
+The principal airports are Dubrovnik, Split, Zagreb, and Zadar, which are served by several international and budget airlines.
+The country is home to 56 well-equipped marinas along the coast and islands.
+To get to your Croatia sailing holiday adventure, you can use public transportation (normally bus), taxi or rental car from one of the major or smaller airports.